 What is the difference between a refund and a chargeback?

-A refund is a payment transaction initiated by the merchant itself, it refers to a specific card operation that allows to return the whole or a part of the transaction amount.
+A refund is a payment transaction initiated by the merchant itself.
+It refers to a specific card operation that allows returning the whole or a part of the transaction amount.

 How will I know if I have received a chargeback?

-Once bank initiates the chargeback, property is being notified to the email that is set-up as a chargeback notification email in the Merchant Integration.
+Once the bank initiates the chargeback, the property is being notified to the email that is set-up as a chargeback notification email in the Merchant Integration.

-If property have “Create chargeback task” enabled, it will be visible in the Task section in Mews Commander.
+If the property has “Create chargeback task” enabled, it will be visible in the Task section in Mews Operations.